Scrap Metal Dealers Act 2013

 Groups Affected

-• Local Authorities: Will be responsible for issuing and managing licenses, enforcing regulations, and investigating offenses.
-This will require additional resources.
+- Local Authorities: Will be responsible for issuing and managing licences, enforcing the Act, and potentially incurring costs in administering the new regulations.

-• Environment Agency and Natural Resources Body for Wales: Will maintain registers of licenses.
+- Environment Agency and Natural Resources Body for Wales: Will maintain registers of licensed dealers.

 Powered by nyModel